core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

-sending a CoAP request (or, similarly, when a client observes a resource and it does not receive any notification for some time), it can send a CoAP Ping Signaling message (see {{sec-ping}}) to test the connection and verify that the CoAP server is responsive.
+sending a CoAP request (or, similarly, when a client observes a resource and it does not receive any notification for some time), it can send a CoAP Ping Signaling message (see {{sec-ping}}) to test the transport connection and verify that the CoAP server is responsive.

-When the underlying TCP connection is closed or reset, the signaling state and any observation state (see {{observe-cancel}}) associated with the reliable connection are removed.
+When the underlying transport connection is closed or reset, the signaling state and any observation state (see {{observe-cancel}}) associated with the connection are removed.
 In flight messages may or may not be lost.

 # CoAP over WebSockets {#websockets-overview}